Channel Zero (band)

-Channel Zero is a Belgian heavy metal band formed in Brussels in 1990.
+Channel Zero is a Belgian groove/thrash metal band formed in Brussels in 1990.
 They are one of the best known heavy metal bands from Belgium.
 They disbanded at the height of their career in 1997, however in 2009, the band announced a series of reunion gigs starting in January 2010.

 History

 Channel Zero was formed in Brussels in 1990.
 They released their first album Channel Zero in 1992.
-Their second album Stigmatized For Life (mixed by Vinnie Paul of Pantera) followed in 1993.
+Their second album Stigmatized for Life (mixed by Vinnie Paul of Pantera) followed in 1993.

 They achieved their breakthrough with the album Unsafe in 1994.
 The album featured guest vocals of Billy Milano of S.O.D. and Richard 23 of Front 242.
 Their last studio album Black Fuel was released in 1996.

 In 1997, the band announced their break-up.
 They released one last live album of their performance at Marktrock, Leuven in 1997, simply titled Live.
 Franky De Smet Van Damme went on to form his own band Skitsoy, while Xavier Carion later formed Sons of Jonathas.